rongchengit/SongPopularityPredictorML/README.md

 ## How to start the project
 Change the Spotify Client ID in the spotify.py to your own from https://developer.spotify.com/dashboard Add SPOTIFY_SECRET as a environment variable

-spotifyRec.AudioFeatures.json has all the nessecary data that can be imported into mongoDB for the data visualization